8-year-old girl shares how she makes money posting to social media

 She works with businesses and gets paid to publish posts on social media.

-Companies will send her products such as toys, or clothing and she will post videos and pictures of her playing with the toys and wearing the clothes.
+Companies will send her products such as toys or clothing and she will post videos and pictures of her playing with the toys or wearing the clothes.

 Now, Hailey has 28,000 followers on her Instagram.

-She also works with a PR company where she receives offers to attend national events and movie premiers.
+She also works with a PR company where she receives offers to attend national events and movie premieres.

-Late is a photographer, so she takes all the photos and videos and edits them herself.
-She prepares photo shoots with Hailey to show off the items in the best way.
+Kate is a photographer, so she takes all the photos and videos and edits them herself.
+She prepares photoshoots with Hailey to show off the items in the best way.

 Kate said although the pictures and video posts may seem to be all glamour, there is much more to it than that.